DLA and other financial help

 Your payments will increase by anything from £36 to £112 a week.
 This depends on the rate of DLA your child gets.
 See our Universal Credit webpage for more information on eligibility and payment rates.

-If you get Child Tax Credit, make sure you tell the Tax Credit Office within one month of getting your child’s DLA decision.
-If you delay in telling them, you won’t get the extra tax credits backdated more than one month.
-Read our FAQs for more information on the backdating rules for the disabled child element.
+However, if you delay in telling the Tax Credits Office, you won’t get the extra tax credits backdated more than one month.
+Read our FAQs for more information on the backdating rules for the Child Tax Credit disabled child element.

 Income Support